cassandraqs/Neighborhood_Map/README.md

 * Your results will be listed in the Results box based on their rating.
 A marker for each result place will appear on the map and upon click, an infowindow will show up.
 * Each result in the box is also clickable.
 The marker will be dropped and an info window with more details will show up when you click the marker.
 * If you want to start a new search, simply re-enter things in the search box and hit enter.
+### For mobile users:
+* There is a button on lower right corner of the screen, just below results box.
+Clicking the button will render the results box hidden.
+Click again to make it show up.